tlverse/tlverse-handbook/08-tmle3mopttx.md

 1:           0.50279           0.60463
 ```

 By studying the output generated, we can see that the confidence interval covers the
-true parameter, as expected!
+true parameter, as expected.

 #### Resource constraint

-As mentioned, we can restrict the number of individuals that get the treatment by only
+We can restrict the number of individuals that get the treatment by only
 treating $k$ percent of samples.
 With that, only patients with the biggest benefit (according
 to the estimated blip) receive treatment.
 In order to impose a
 resource constraint, we only have to specify the percent of individuals that can